Visitors intending to reach the official website should click HERE

 Access

-Delta Sky Club members or Delta SkyMiles Medallion Platinum, Delta One passengers, first or business class passengers of SkyTeam airlines, SkyTeam Elite Plus members, Delta SkyMiles Reserve American Express/Diners Club/Trust Club Platinum Visa/Gold Visa cardholders.
+Delta Sky Club members or Delta SkyMiles Medallion Platinum members, Delta One passengers, first class or business class passengers on SkyTeam airlines, SkyTeam Elite Plus members, Delta SkyMiles Reserve American Express/Diners Club/Trust Club Platinum Visa/Gold Visa cardholders.

 Minute Suites